Parsl/parslguts/pickle.rst

 I'll use the term pickling and serializing fairly interchangeably: serialization is the general word for turning something like an object (or graph of objects) into a stream of bytes.
 Pickling is a more specific form, using Python's built in `pickle` library (TODO: hyperlink pickle).

-As I mentioned in an earlier section, (TODO: backlink hyperlink?) when htex wants to send a function invocation to a worker, it serializes the function and its arguments into a byte stream, and routes that to a worker; and serializes the result to send it back along a similar path.
+As I mentioned in an earlier section, (TODO: backlink hyperlink?) when htex wants to send a function invocation to a worker, it serializes the function and its arguments into a byte sequence, and routes that to a worker, where that byte sequence is turned back into objects that are in some sense equivalent to the original objects.
+Task results follow a similar path, in reverse.

 That serialization is actually mostly pluggable, but basically everyone uses some variant of pickle (most often the dill library) because that's the default and there isn't much reason to change.